VIDEO: Elderly Woman Shoved To Ground In Oakland Chinatown Assault

 OAKLAND (CBS SF) — Police are looking for the person who casually shoved an elderly woman to the ground in Oakland’s Chinatown in an assault captured on a surveillance camera, and are also looking for the victim.

 Oakland police said the daytime assault happened Monday at 9th and Franklin streets.
-The woman was walking westbound on 9th toward Franklin when a man came up behind her and pushed her, causing her to fall on the ground.READ MORE: COVID Surge: Sonoma County Residents Unhappy As Some COVID Restrictions Return
+The woman was walking westbound on 9th toward Franklin when a man came up behind her and pushed her, causing her to fall on the ground.READ MORE: Newsom Executive Order Makes It Easier To Hire Substitute Teachers Amid Omicron Surge

 The man kept walking northbound on Franklin St. and was not located.
 Police said a witness saw the victim had minor scrapes to her legs and investigators are efforts were being made to locate the victim, described as Asian, about 70 years old, five feet tall with a slim build.